LoneSalmon/Active-Directory/README.md

 </p>

 - The way to remedy this is to change (or create) a local admin password using <a href="https://www.top-password.com/knowledge/change-windows-10-password.html">any of these simple methods here</a>.
-- Once the password is updated we hit the "Rerun prerequisites check" link and can see that there are no errors:  <br>
+- Once the password is updated, we hit the "Rerun prerequisites check" link and can see that there are no errors:  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/assets/132819728/6c11826b-ceab-4efb-9a6b-7b305bca8799">  <br>
-  <em>Please make sure that the password you created is for the Adminstrator profile and not your current user profile</em>
+  <em>Please make sure that the password you created is for the Administrator profile and not your current user profile</em>
 </p>

+- If you're cleared to proceed, you can hit "Install".
+This will install AD-DS & DNS and restart the system to apply the changes.
+- Once restarted, you will be asked to enter the domain using your previously configured local admin password.

+___

+<h3>Adding a Secondary Domain Controller (DC2)</h3>